PavanRangani/docs/docs/prd/insurance/overview.md

 #### Insurance Agent

-Agent from whom insurance is purchased .
-Allows select any contact from contact dropdown
+Agent from whom insurance is purchased . `Insurance Agent` can be company or contact.
+Default `Contact` is selected.
+Its not mandatory.

 #### Policy Number